careport/file-formats/patient-roster.md

 - The reporting period duration is either `month` or `week`.
 - The reporting period start date is the first date of the reporting period in ISO 8601 basic date format.
 For example, `20180301` is the first of March, 2018.
 - The timestamp is a UTC date and time in ISO 8601 basic date/time format.
 For example, `20180314T190400Z` is March 14, 2018 at 19:04 (i.e., 7:04PM) in UTC, or the same date at 3:04PM in US Eastern time.
 - The patient roster specification version is the version number of this document, preceded by `v`.
-For example, `v1` indicates that the file conforms to version 1 of the patient roster specification
+For example, `v1` indicates that the file conforms to version 1 of the patient roster specification.

 Putting those together, the file name would be: